troy-lamerton/artificial-general-intelligence/README.md

 Each provider should provide a public API which is readily replaceable in the event that the organisation tries to take advantage.

 Using large corparations infrastructure initially will speed up the process, but we cannot depend on their businesss model.

+Feel free to submit PRs to this repository.

 ### Values